Caeldeth/loures/Literature/Aeife-Seimh-Bron.md

 "Latiaran," she sighed.
 "Remember the last time we went on an adventure of yours?
 I was scrubbing the woad dye out of my hair for weeks."

 The girl threw up her hands in exaggerated desperation.
-"That wasn�t my fault.
+"That wasn't my fault.
 I didnt know that the bucket had dye in it.
 Please Lasair.
 You know I can't do this without you.
 If we don't explore the woods now, we might never get the chance to again to sneak away."
 She straightened up and with a sorrowful look,